eserlxl/LLMEngine/docs/API_REFERENCE.md

 xdg-open build/docs/html/index.html
 ```

-If your environment does not define a `docs` target, you can run Doxygen manually using the provided `docs/Doxyfile`.
+If the environment does not define a `docs` target, Doxygen can be run manually using the provided `docs/Doxyfile`.

 ## Public Headers (reference points)